msalem05/URL-Converter-ECS-Deploy/README.md

 As soon as you complete your deployment and take your screenshots/demos, tear down your resources:

+For example:

 ```bash
 cd infra/envs/dev && terraform destroy -auto-approve
 ```

-Keep DynamoDB, ALB and WAF especially in mind - these run 24/7.

-If you want to re-deploy later, your state is in the remote backend and can be re-applied.
+**Note:** Even if you’re not sending any traffic, the following services will continue to incur charges until you delete them:

+- Application Load Balancer (ALB) - hourly cost + per-GB processed
+- AWS WAF - hourly cost + per-rule + per-request processed
+- DynamoDB - PAY_PER_REQUEST means you’re charged for reads/writes, but storage still cost money even with no traffic.

-💡 Tip: You can also test most of this locally using LocalStack for ECS, ECR, DynamoDB, S3 and CodeDeploy before going live on AWS.
-This can dramatically reduce costs during development.
+💡 Tip for saving money during development: You can test most of this locally using LocalStack for ECS, ECR, DynamoDB, S3, and CodeDeploy before deploying to real AWS.
+This can dramatically cut costs while you build.
 [LocalStack docs](https://docs.localstack.cloud/aws/getting-started/)

 ## Deliverables